-My notes on prototyping with local swift packages
+These are my notes on prototyping with local Swift packages

 Why prototype with local packages?

-- Easy to iterate early versions of a package
+- Allows for easy iteration on early versions of a package

 - Faster compile times than remote packages

-- With local packages XCode will be more stable if you have a lot of nested frameworks that change a lot etc
+- With local packages, Xcode will be more stable if you have a lot of nested frameworks that change frequently

 /Packages/